bryglen/yii-advanced-template/README.md

     1. /assets - create 'assets' folder in root directory
     2. /protected/runtime - create 'runtime' folder in protected directory
     3. /uploads - change to 777
-    4  /protected/yiic.php , yiic.bat and yiic - change to 755 atleast. this is where we do our migration and unit testing
+    4  /protected/yiic.php , yiic.bat and yiic - change to 755 at least. this is where we do our cronjob, migrations
     5. /environment.php - add your absolute path to $local_path
     6. /environment-console.php - add your absolute path to $local_path
     7. /protected/yiic.php - add absolute path of the server,  change the $local_path.